 Comments can be a great way to leave little notes for yourself to help you remember how to do things.
 As a newbie, you are very likely to re-visit the code you write now in the future.
 When someone asks you to build something you've built before, referring to the code you wrote and understood before can be easier to use than trying to understand someone else example you found via Google.

 Well, it will only be easier if your code is clean, clear, easy to understand and makes good use of comments.

 Tip 9 – Try to solve problems yourself

 When you do run into a problem, a common reaction is to immediately ask for help.

-Now, there’s nothing wrong with asking for help.
-In fact, a lot of people would say it should be encouraged.
-But if you ask someone as soon as you get stuck, you’re not going to learn the lesson anywhere near as well as you would have done had you figured out the problem yourself.
+Now, there's nothing wrong with asking for help.
+A lot of people would say it should be encouraged.
+But if you ask someone as soon as you get stuck, you're not going to learn the lesson anywhere near as well as you would have done had you figured out the problem yourself.
 There is a right time to ask a question.

 But remember, when you are learning PHP, you aren't blazing a trail – you are not the first person to learn this programming language.

 Plenty of people went before you, and their questions are all over the internet.
 There are also plenty of people who want to help, and their answers are also all over the internet.